-- k) Heritage assets are defined as culturally significant resources.
-Examples are works of art, historical buildings and statues. - I) Impairment: An asset is impaired when its carrying amount exceeds its recoverable amount. - m) Infrastructure assets are defined as any asset that is part of a network of similar assets.
-Examples are roads, water reticulation schemes, sewerage purification and trunk mains, transport terminals and car parks.
+- w) Generally Recognised Accounting Practice (GRAP) refers to the Standards approved by the ASB for application by municipalities and municipal entities. - Heritage assets are defined as culturally significant resources.
+Examples are works of art, historical buildings and statues. - y) Impairment: An asset is impaired when its carrying amount exceeds its recoverable amount. - z) Infrastructure assets are defined as any asset that is part of a network of similar assets.
+Examples are roads, water reticulation schemes, sewerage purification and trunk mains, transport terminals and car parks. - aa) Investment Properties are defined as properties that are acquired for economic and capital gains.
+Examples are office parks and undeveloped land acquired for the purpose of resale in future years. - bb) Maintenance is considered operating expenses incurred in ensuring that the useful operating life of assets is attained. - cc) Municipal valuation means the official valuation of an immovable property as reflected in the Municipality's valuation roll. - dd) Other assets are defined as assets utilized in normal operations.
+Examples are plant and equipment, motor vehicles and furniture and fittings. - ee) Property, plant and equipment are tangible assets that:- - are held by a municipality for use in the production or supply of goods or services, for rental to others, or for administrative purposes, and - are expected to be used during more than one period. - ff) "Recognition" is the process by which expenditure is included in the financial asset register as an asset. - gg) Recoverable amount is the amount that the municipality expects to recover from the future use of an asset, including its residual value on disposal.

-- n) Investment properties are defined as properties that are acquired for economic and capital gains.
-Examples are office parks and undeveloped land acquired for the purpose of resale in future years. - o) Municipal valuation means the official valuation of an immovable property as reflected in the Municipality's valuation roll. - p) Other assets are defined as assets utilized in normal operations.
-Examples are plant and equipment, motor vehicles and furniture and fittings. - q) Property, plant and equipment are tangible assets that:- - are held by a municipality for use in the production or supply of goods or services, for rental to others, or for administrative purposes, and - are expected to be used during more than one period. - r) Recoverable amount is the amount that the municipality expects to recover from the future use of an asset, including its residual value on disposal. - s) Residual value is the net amount that the municipality expects to obtain for an asset at the end of its useful life after deducting the expected costs of disposal. - t) Useful life is:- - the period of time over which an asset is expected to be used by the municipality; or - the number of production or similar units expected to be obtained from the asset by the municipality's accounting officer.
+- hh) Residual value is the net amount that the municipality expects to obtain for an asset at the end of its useful life after deducting the expected costs of disposal. - ii) Useful life is:- - the period of time over which an asset is expected to be used by the municipality; or - the number of production or similar units expected to be obtained from the asset by the municipality's accounting officer.